fluderszymon/reports/README.md

 # Reports App

 Ceramic hollow bricks are widely used as a construction material.
-During its production several parameters are measured and noted on paper reports by machine operators.
-Compressive strength is one of the crucial parameters checked after firing of ceramics prefabricates and for each brick format there is a given minimum value of compressive strength measured during production.
+During their production, several parameters are measured and recorded on paper reports by machine operators.
+Compressive strength is one of the crucial parameters checked after firing of ceramics prefabricates, and for each brick format, there is a specified minimum value of compressive strength that must be met during production.
 <br><br>
-Reports App enables end-user to manage employees and compressive strength tests done by them on each format produced in batch.
-Three entities are introduced - Employee, ProductFormat and
+The Reports App enables end-users to manage employees and compressive strength tests they perform for each format produced in batch.
+Three entities are introduced: Employee, ProductFormat and
 CompressiveStrengthTest.
-Relations between them are obtained by @OneToMany and @ManyToOne annotations.
+Relationships between them are defined by @OneToMany and @ManyToOne annotations.
 <br>

 ![entities_relations.png](docs/entities_relations.png)